loft-demos/vcluster-platform-demo-app-template/vcluster-gitops/argocd/vcluster-sleep-wakeup/README.md

 - treats transient wake-time upstream responses such as `502` and `504` as accepted for the wake path
-- patches the imported Argo CD cluster Secret using the template `loft-{project}-vcluster-{virtualcluster}` so Argo refreshes its destination cluster cache sooner
+- patches the imported Argo CD cluster Secret using the template `loft-{project}-vcluster-{virtualcluster}` so Argo CD refreshes its destination cluster cache sooner

 Why that matters:

 - the first wake request often reaches the platform before the destination API is ready to answer cleanly
-- Argo should treat that as "wake initiated" instead of "deployment failed"
+- Argo CD should treat that as "wake initiated" instead of "deployment failed"
-- refreshing the imported cluster Secret helps Argo notice the destination is usable again faster
+- refreshing the imported cluster Secret helps Argo CD notice the destination is usable again faster

 The proxy is useful for Argo CD Notifications and for other callers too.
 In